arotem3/numerics/README.md

 Disclaimer: I do not take credit for inventing any algorithm, I just implemented them in C++ for fun...
 This library is by no means exceptionally robust or efficient; it does what it can.
-Documentation is really only in the form of examples provided in the 'examples' directory.
+Documentation is now in progress...